-The women in the class - there were four of us - could not help but look around the room to catch one another's eyes.
-Not one of us said anything - what could we have said?! - but our shared reaction was, I'm sure, equally palpable: What the heck?
+The women in the class - there were four of us - could not help but look around the room to catch one another in the eyes.
+Not a single one of us said anything - what could we have said?! - but our shared reaction was, I'm sure, equally palpable.
+What the heck?

-My own luck with implementing it has been so-so.
-I wanted to incorporate it into a house in Montreal that I helped renovate but the plumber told me municipal by-laws existed that forbade doing so: we'd have to catch all the gunk in a trap under the sink, hand-carry it down the back stairs and take out to the garden because it couldn't be shunted directly.
-No matter, I still like the idea and would like to see it nicely tested.
+My own luck with implementing a prototype model for that idea has been so-so.
+I wanted to incorporate it into a house in Montreal for which I was the renovation contractor but my plumber informed me that there were city by-laws that forbade it, we'd have to catch all the gunk in a trap under the sink, hand-carry it down the back stairs, take out to the garden that way because it couldn't be shunted directly.
+No matter, I still like the idea and will like to see it nicely tested.

-The second what-I-thought-was-a-good idea came out of the school's connection with an organization that wanted architecture student input for a building it wanted to construct to house handicapped adults.
-My big brainstorm for that was to design a new type of toilet, expressly suitable for urination.
-The design idea was to use a corner of whatever would be the lavatory room, place in that corner some stuff I figured would be easy to invent which would capture the residue that urine leaves after the liquid evaporates.
-(There's a word for this stuff in a Tibetan language dictionary.)
-Because, you see, since urine is sterile and mostly protein, if you let the liquid drain through the (at the time not-quite invented) permeable membrane, straight out to the compost, it will compost just about as fast as you can whistle Dixie.
-(Earthworms love it: they don't just multiply faster, they reach sizes thick as your thumb.)
+The second what-I-thought-was-a-very-fine idea came out of the architecture school's connection with an organization wanting architecture student input, help with a building it wanted to construct as housing for handicapped adults.
+My brainstorm was to design a new type of pissoir or bidet, a toilet expressly for urination.
+The design made use of a corner of whatever room would be the lavatory.
+In that corner space there would be a floor level container, just above a drain through which the liquid could flow straight out to the compost area of the garden.
+I figured would be easy to invent stuff that could capture the residue that urine leaves after the liquid evaporates because, you see, since urine is sterile and mostly protein, if you let the liquid drain through such a permeable membrane (at the time not-quite invented), straight out to the compost, it will compost decompose just about as fast as you can whistle.
+Earthworms love it.
+They don't just multiply faster, they grow to sizes thick around as my thumb.

-That second one didn't just raise eyebrows, it inspired what I now guess was genuine shock, which at the time I thought had to be some kind of weird boy-anxiety.
+That second good idea didn't just raise eyebrows, it inspired what I suppose was genuine shock, which at the time I thought had to be some kind of weird boy-anxiety.
 Like: What?
-Don't try to aim into a 5-gallon bowl of potable water that will get flushed away?
+Don't try to aim into a 5-gallon bowl of potable water that will get flushed away into some other water system?
 Why not?
 What's wrong with you?

 "Be the change you want to see" - right?